 Eurofins EMLab P&K is one of the leaders for Legionella testing services in the U.S. with more than 15 years of experience and the largest capacity to handle high volumes of Legionella samples.
 We offer a nationwide network of laboratories and drop-off service centers for logistical support.
 We support Legionella testing for legionellosis risk management, case investigations and post-remediation through state-of-the-art culture methods and DNA based technology.
 You can choose from Legionella culture testing services using a variety of methods including ISO 11731, CDC, Legiolert by IDEXX as well as internationally validated PCR testing via iQ-Check®.

 NOTE: To view sample reports, select a specific Legionella service below.

-Legionella PCR Method
+Legionella - PCR Testing (iQ-Check®)